 The gleaming Tian Tan Buddha is Hong Kong’s most iconic landmark.
-Though it’s known as the Big Buddha, it’s nowhere as huge as other Buddha statues on our list.
-Its claim to fame is not just the size but the artistry.
+Though it’s known as the Big Buddha, it’s nowhere as huge as other Buddha statues on this most famous statues list.
+Its claim to fame is not the size but the artistry.
 With a steel framework and bronze façade, Tian Tan Buddha is a work of art.
 Its tranquil expression offers consolation to those who visit the monastery that houses the Buddha.
 It doesn’t fail to touch the hearts of pilgrims and tourists alike.

-You will have to climb 268 steps to reach the top and appreciate the beauty of this Buddha structure up-close.
-From the top, you will get the most fantastic view of the Island as well.
+You will have to climb 268 steps to reach the top and appreciate the beauty of this Buddha structure up close.
+From the top, you will get the most fantastic view of the island as well.
 That’s not all; visitors of the Big Buddha can also see some relics that belonged to Gautama Buddha.
-Simply put, a wholesome experience awaits you in Lantau Island.
+Simply put, a wholesome experience awaits you on Lantau Island.

-The Big Buddga has deep symbolic meaning.
+The Big Buddha has a deep symbolic meaning.
 It is said to symbolize the harmony between nature and man.
 It is also said to represent the relationship between faith and people.
 It is indeed one of the most prominent symbols of Chinese Buddhism to this day.

 Surrounding the Buddha are six smaller bronze statues.
 These are known as “The Offering of the Six Devas”.
 They are posed offering a variety of gifts to Buddha.